July 16, 2013 ~ A Brief Look at 6 Different Approaches to Handicapping today’s U.S. Fleet

-The HPR is a recently introduced rule that intentionally and aggressively type-forms towards very light displacement, high performance designs.
+HPR is a handicap system that intentionally and aggressively type-forms towards very light displacement, high performance designs.
 It can be thought of a sliding box rule in two ways.
 First for boats 26 thru 72 feet, and second because unlike a box rule, it allows limited trading of the variables.
 HPR was initially focused on boats of this type around 40 feet in overall length and is currently intended to rate boats between 26 and 72 feet.
 HPR might be best described as a ‘bowl’ type rule, that identifies target characteristics and parameters that are located in the middle of various mathematical ‘bowls’.
 It imposes increasingly stiff rating disincentives to straying very far up the sides of the bowl, and away from the intended parameter targets at the center.
 The HPR formulae are simple and published, so that owners and designers can engage in ‘what if’ optimizations to the rule as they wish.
 The HPR is intended to suit a very thin, but presumably growing, slice of boats at the very top of the performance (and participation) pyramid.
-It has been taken under the umbrella of the Offshore Racing Association (ORA) as a counterpoint to ORR, the group’s more general purpose rule that is intended to suit a much larger group of owners further down that same pyramid.
+It is owned by the Offshore Racing Association (ORA) as a counterpoint to ORR, the group’s more general purpose limited access Vpp that is intended to suit a much larger group of owners further down that same pyramid.
 It is hoped that the HPR will take root internationally.
 So far, there are 10 boats with HPR certificates, all in the U.S.

 IRC (Formerly Channel Handicap System)